AWA Board Biographies

 Jodi Wilson

-Jodi Wilson currently serves as Associate Dean for Academic Affairs and Associate Professor of Law at the University of Memphis Cecil C. Humphreys School of Law.
+Jodi Wilson currently serves as Associate Professor of Law at the University of Memphis Cecil C. Humphreys School of Law.
 Jodi first joined the Memphis Law Faculty in 2009, serving as the Director of the first-year legal research and writing program.
+She served as the Associate Dean for Academic Affairs from 2018-2025.

 Before joining the Memphis Law Faculty, Jodi was a litigator with a national civil litigation and arbitration practice, focusing on class actions, business disputes, and securities industry arbitrations.
 Jodi earned her J.D. from the Washington University School of Law and her B.A. from the University of Arkansas – Fayetteville.